Want the benefits of international work with a generalist approach? Touch base with White & Case.

 Callbacks

 Successful candidates will be invited for callback interviews, which are typically conducted by two partners and two associates.
+While some offices may offer the opportunity to conduct the callback in the office, most offices conduct virtual callback interviews.
 The questions at this stage are also competency-based, and “allow us to assess, among other things, a candidate’s intellect, collaboration skills, entrepreneurial mindset and tenacity,” Brazil explains.
 He adds that “the interview also provides us an opportunity to share with our candidates a bit about what it is like to work at our firm as well as our culture and overall strategy.”
 Following the callback, we offer many opportunities for candidates to connect in person with our lawyers through dinners, receptions, firm visits and other methods.
 Brazil adds, “This helps our candidates gain a deeper understanding of who we are so as to select a firm that dovetails with their career objectives.”

 Top tips for this stage: